 The biggest difference between Shopify and WooCommerce is the way they host your site.
 With WooCommerce, you can download the free WordPress plugin and install it on any given server.
 Simply pick a good hosting plan and you are good to go.
 You have full control over the way WooCommerce works and you can scale your tech stack if your site is doing great.

 This does also have its drawbacks, of course.
 For instance, you are fully responsible for every part of your store.
 You need to keep everything safe and secure and you are the one making the performance optimizations needed to perform well.
-Of course, there are services to help you do this, but still.
-So, while WooCommerce is free to use — it’s not without cost.
-Something to take note of.
+Of course, there are services to help you do this, but it still requires some extra effort.
+So, while WooCommerce is free to use, it’s not without cost.
+This is something to take note of.
 And, if you really want a hosted solution with WooCommerce, you can always sign up for the ecommerce plans on different WordPress hosting providers.

 If you do want to expand a bit, Shopify comes with an app store that features many helpful tools, like SEO apps, email marketing, inventory management, and much more.
 These range from free to a monthly added cost that’ll quickly increase the price you pay for your store.
 Another thing to remember is that Shopify charges a 2% transaction fee on the cheapest plan, when not using Shopify Payment.
 More on that later.

 Shopify and WooCommerce haven’t become the two leading e-commerce platforms in the world by chance.
 Both platforms are very robust, easy-to-use, secure, and offer loads of features.
 The features are comparable, and so is the way they think about ecommerce.
 The biggest difference is in the flexibility of open-source versus the solidness of closeness.
 Let’s take a closer look at the differences between the two.